Does Speed Cleaning Really Work?

 I use denture cleaner for a lot of stuff my kids don't rinse their cups out, so I use denture tablets.
 When coffee leaves a ring in my mug, I use denture tablets.
 The toilet smells I use denture tablets.

 Dollar store baby wipes are fantastic you don't need expensive cleaning wipes.
 I suggest you use dollar store baby wipes on your counters.
-It is fast and easy.
+It is fast.
 You can also use them to clean your baseboards, you can use them to spot clean doors and cabinets.

 Microfiber cloths are a total game changer.
 They pick up and hold dirt, dust, and crumbs.
 They work better than paper towels.